 One in every 100 babies is born with congenital heart disease, making it the number one disorder in newborns.
-Cook Children's fetal echocardiography (fetal ECHO) program specializes in the diagnosis and treatment planning of congenital heart conditions in unborn babies.
+Cook Children's fetal echocardiography (fetal ECHO) program specializes in the diagnosis and treatment planning of congenital heart conditions during pregnancy through ultrasound technology.

 This amazing technology allows doctors to see a baby's heart while it's still in the womb.
 And once your baby is born, our Heart team is here to care for your child from birth to adulthood.